Go back

 HACCP, or Hazard Analysis and Critical Control Points, is a preventive system recognized worldwide for managing food safety risks.
 It involves identifying potential hazards, determining critical control points, setting acceptable limits, and establishing monitoring systems.
 The process also includes corrective actions, verification, and thorough documentation.
 In the UAE, implementing HACCP is not just a way to pass inspections—it is a key strategy for running a safe, efficient, and trustworthy kitchen that minimizes risks at every stage of food preparation.

-Online vs In-Person Food Safety Training
+Online vs In Person Food Safety Courses in Dubai

 Both online and in-person food safety training have advantages.
 Online courses offer flexibility and are well-suited for theory-based learning, allowing participants to study at their own pace.
 In-person training, on the other hand, provides hands-on experience and practical demonstrations, which are invaluable for applying safety principles in real-life kitchen settings.
 Many businesses opt for a blended approach, combining online theory with in-person practical sessions to ensure a comprehensive learning experience.